-As an international student, there's so many different processes you'll need to understand and navigate when applying to universities in the United States.
-Here's a breakdown of the three most important aspects: admissions, funding and visas.
+As an international student, there are so many different processes you’ll need to understand and navigate when applying to universities in the United States.
+Here’s a breakdown of the three most important aspects: admissions, funding and visas.

 Most universities in the US require foreign applicants to take an English as a second language test, such as the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS), and Scholastic Aptitude Test (SAT) exams for undergraduates or the Graduate Record Examination (GRE) for postgraduates.